minhtran241/mojo-playground/README.md

 This hierarchical trait system empowers developers to create expressive and composable abstractions, fostering code that is both flexible and maintainable.

-## Standard library
+## Explore Mojo's Standard Library

-Mojo's standard library is a treasure trove of functionality, offering a rich assortment of modules and utilities to streamline development.
-From mathematical operations to file I/O and networking, the standard library equips developers with the tools they need to build robust and performant applications.
-Some of the key modules in Mojo's standard library include:
+Mojo's standard library serves as a comprehensive toolkit, encompassing a wide array of modules and utilities aimed at enhancing development efficiency.
+From fundamental mathematical operations to intricate file I/O and networking tasks, the standard library furnishes developers with indispensable resources for crafting robust and high-performing applications.
+Here are some notable modules within Mojo's standard library:

 - [`tensor`](https://docs.modular.com/mojo/stdlib/tensor/): A module for tensor operations, enabling efficient manipulation of multi-dimensional arrays.
 - [`python`](https://docs.modular.com/mojo/stdlib/python/): A module for interacting with Python code and data structures, facilitating seamless integration with the Python ecosystem.